10 toxic foods you shouldn't give your dog

 While caffeine is not toxic to dogs, it does have the same effect on them as humans—and because they are more sensitive to these effects, it can be very unpleasant and uncomfortable for them.
 If your dog consumes even a small amount of caffeine, it may become hyperactive or start to have tremors.

 It’s well-documented that chocolate is highly toxic to dogs.
-This is because it contains theobromine, a stimulant which interrupts your dog’s metabolic processes.
+This is because it contains theobromine, a stimulant that interrupts your dog’s metabolic processes.
 Dark chocolate and baking chocolate is particularly high in theobromine, making it even more dangerous for dogs.
-Depending on the amount they have consumed, a dog might suffer with an upset stomach, heart problems, seizures or even death.
+Depending on the amount they have consumed, a dog might suffer from an upset stomach, heart problems, seizures, or even death.

 Fried and fatty foods

 Just as fried and fatty foods can be bad for people, they can also be bad for dogs.
 High-fat foods can cause your dog to have stomach upsets and can also contribute to pancreatitis in some dogs.
 Plus, regular consumption of these types of food can lead to obesity and related health problems.

 Garlic and onions

 Many people regularly cook with onion and garlic, but for dogs these staple ingredients are toxic.
-Whether the garlic and onions are cooked or raw, if your dog eats these it can damage their red blood cells, which can then result in anemia.
+Whether the garlic and onions are cooked or raw, if dogs eat these they can damage their red blood cells, which can then result in anemia.

 Grapes and raisins

 These fruits are healthy enough for humans but are toxic for dogs.
 Grapes and raisins have a dramatic effect on your dog’s health, and can lead to acute and sudden kidney failure.

-If you think your dog may have eaten something it shouldn’t have done, it’s crucial to get advice from your vet immediately.
+If you think your dog may have eaten something it shouldn’t have done, it’s crucial to get advice from your veterinarian immediately.
 You should also keep these toxic foods out of reach of your dog to ensure they only eat what’s best for them.